-14.11 Computerized Key Security Systems.
+14.10 Computerized Key Security Systems.

-A. Computerized key security systems which restrict access to table games/cards and gaming machine drop and count keys through the use of passwords, keys, or other means, other than a key custodian, must provide the same degree of control as indicated in the key control standards of this section.
-These standards shall be applicable to all tier levels.

-- B. The following table games/cards and gaming machine drop and count key control procedures shall apply: - 1.
-Management personnel independent of the operational department (i.e., system administrator) shall assign and control user access to keys in the computerized key security systems to ensure that sensitive keys are restricted to authorized employees. - C. Emergency manual keys, such as an override key, for computerized, electronic, and alternative key systems must be maintained in accordance with the following: - 1.
-Access to the emergency manual key(s) (a.k.a. override key), used to access the box containing the table games/cards and gaming machine drop and count keys, requires the physical involvement of at least three persons from separate departments, including management.
-The date, time, and reason for access, must be documented with the signatures of all participating employees signing out/in the emergency manual key(s). - 2.
-The custody of the emergency manual keys requires the presence of two (2) persons from separate independent departments from the time of issuance until the time of their return. - 3.
-Routine physical maintenance that requires accessing the emergency manual key(s) (override key) and does not involve the accessing of the gaming machine drop and count keys, only requires the presence of two (2) persons from separate departments.
-The date, time and reason for access must be documented with the signatures of all participating employees signing out/in the emergency manual key(s). - C. For computerized key security systems controlling access to table games/cards and gaming machine drop and count keys, accounting/audit personnel, independent of the system administrator, will perform the following procedures: - 1.
-Daily, review the report generated by the computerized key security system indicating the transactions performed by the individual(s) that adds, deletes, and changes user's access within the system (i.e., system administrator).
-Determine whether the transactions completed by the system administrator provide an adequate control over the access to the gaming machine drop and count keys.
-Also, determine whether any table games/cards and gaming machine drop and count key(s) removed or returned to the key cabinet by the system administrator was properly authorized. - 2.
-For at least one day each month, review the report generated by the computerized key security system indicating all transactions performed to determine whether any unusual table games/cards and gaming machine drop and count key removals or key returns occurred.
+- A. Computerized key security systems which restrict access to table games/cards and gaming machine drop and count keys through the use of passwords, keys, or other means, other than a key custodian, must provide the same degree of control as indicated in the key control standards of this section.
+These standards shall be applicable to all tier levels. - B. The following table games/cards and gaming machine drop and count key control procedures shall apply: - 1.
+Management personnel independent of the operational department (i.e., system administrator) shall assign and control user access to keys in the computerized key security systems to ensure that sensitive keys are restricted to authorized employees. - 2.
+In the event of an emergency or the key box is inoperable, access to the emergency manual key(s) (a.k.a. override key), used to access the box containing the table games/cards and gaming machine drop and count keys, requires the physical involvement of at least three persons from separate departments, including management.
+The date, time, and reason for access, must be documented with the signatures of all participating employees signing out/in the emergency manual key(s). - 3.
+The custody of the keys issued pursuant to Part 14.10(B)(2) of this section requires the presence of two (2) persons from separate independent departments from the time of issuance until the time of their return. - 4.
+Routine physical maintenance that requires accessing the emergency manual key(s) (override key) and does not involve the accessing of the gaming machine drop and count keys, only requires the presence of two persons from separate departments.
+The date, time and reason for access must be documented with the signatures of all participating employees signing out/in the emergency manual key(s).